 GPS Navigation Device

-The most commonly used form of GPS technology, navigation systems are electronic devices that are often onboard vehicles and installed to an automobile's 12-volt system and placed on the front windshield.
+The most commonly used form of GPS technology, navigation systems are electronic devices that are often onboard vehicles and installed to an automobile’s 12-volt system and placed on the front windshield.
 The GPS receives satellite signals and uses that data to accurately determine position.
 The devices then work with mapping programs to help drivers with routing or directions.
-This form of GPS technology is perfect for those traveling to new places, or who commonly become lost.
+This form of GPS technology is perfect for those travelling to new places, or who commonly become lost.

 GPS Tracking System

 An electronic device that is used to capture location-based data and store the information to internal memory (GPS receiver/passive), or transmit the information where it can be accessed live remotely via the personal computer (Active/real-time).
-Using GPS satellites to accurately determine the position of a vehicle, asset or person, a GPS tracking system will record an assortment of location-based data ranging from speeds traveled, addresses arrived/departed, maximum speed traveled, stops made, time en route and more.
+Using GPS satellites to accurately determine the position of a vehicle, asset or person, a GPS tracking system will record an assortment of location-based data ranging from speeds travelled, addresses arrived/departed, maximum speed travelled, stops made, time en route and more.
 GPS tracking systems are often described as the ultimate fleet management solutions.

 The data format that allows GPS users to exchange files, regardless if the systems are supported by conflicting operating systems or programming software.
 GPX format provides users with a unique way to write, read and download routes.

-A term used to define "Global System Mobile Communications", which is currently the only form of cellular service offered throughout Europe.
-An international standard for digital mobile telecommunications systems, this form of technology was created to provide an alternative solution to analog.
+A term used to define “Global System Mobile Communications”, which is currently the only form of cellular service offered throughout Europe.
+An international standard for digital mobile telecommunications systems, this form of technology was created to provide an alternative solution to analogue.
 Mobile communication devices and trackers that utilize GSM use SIM cards.

 The connection between electrical wires/cables and a vehicle’s or piece of equipment’s circuit (Often 12-volt system in automobiles).
 This form of connection offers an alternative source of power that can keep a device powered by means other than an internal battery.